 |4,150mm||1,750mm||1,525mm||310 / 1,060 litres|

-Vauxhall Mokka-e interior space, storage & comfort
+Vauxhall Mokka Electric interior space, storage & comfort

-There's storage under the boot floor as well for your charging cables, so they won’t take up boot space.
-There are two cupholders in the centre console and sizeable door bins all round.
+There's storage under the boot floor as well for your charging cables, though, so they won’t take up boot space.
+Plus, Vauxhall has fitted the Mokka Electric with two cupholders in the centre console and sizeable door bins all round.

 In This Review

-- 7Reliability & safety ratingThe Mokka-e fell short of full marks in Euro NCAP crash-testing, but the car does pack plenty of safety kit and features a well tested electric powertrain
+- 7Reliability & safety ratingThe Mokka Electric fell short of full marks in Euro NCAP crash-testing, but the car does pack plenty of safety kit and features a well tested electric powertrain